albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 The type filter is not available for an FSX or P3D stock database.

-This filter is always available for a X-Plane database which contains SIDs and STARs already in the stock data.
+This filter is always available for X-Plane or MSFS databases which contain SIDs and STARs already in the stock data.

 The type filter allows the selections below: